guardian/email-signup/README.md

 ### AWS Credentials

-Ensure you have valid AWS credentials setup in `~/.aws/credentials`
+Ensure you have valid AWS credentials setup in `~/.aws/credentials` (for the frontend account)

 ### NPM, Gulp and Typescript